This post was originally published on 1st September 2017 and updated on 5th August 2018.

 Food & Facilities

-You'll find 3 places to eat and drink at TC.
-All 4 locations serve Allpress espresso coffee (one of our favourites):
+You'll find 6 places to eat and drink at Treble Cone.
+All locations serve Allpress espresso coffee (one of our New Zealand favourites):

-- Twelve60.
-An outside cafe in the Plaza, serving coffee, beverages, breakfast and snack items.
-A good spot for a beer or wine in the afternoon.
+Twelve60.
+An outside cafe in the Plaza, serving coffee, beverages and grab and go snacks.
+A good spot for a beer or mulled wine in the afternoon.

 In the base building, you'll find lockers, ski and snow gear rental, a snow retail shop and a repair centre - get a full tune (wax and edges) for $29 if you feel you're not ripping down the mountain fast enough.

 We recently visited Treble Cone for the first time in about 4 years.
 As we've had a limited amount of time there previously, we asked TC what they could recommend to make up the perfect day.
 We're were given a list of must-dos, which we managed to experience in a day but one thing's for sure, it's made us want to go back ASAP!